 We’ve all been there: you’re going about your day when you suddenly get a whiff from down there.
 It’s completely normal to feel self-conscious or even concerned, but let’s clear the air (pun intended): vaginal odor is a common issue that many women experience, and in many cases it’s not a cause for concern.

-That being said, when vaginal odor is particularly noticeable or unpleasant, it could be a sign that you have an infection.
+That being said, when vaginal odor is particularly noticeable or unpleasant, it’s it could be a sign that you have an infection.
 Understanding what’s normal and what’s not can help you determine when it’s time to take action.

-Keep reading to learn about the possible causes of vaginal odor, what’s normal, and what warrants a trip to your healthcare provider.
+If you're wondering "Why does my vagina smell?", keep reading to learn about the possible causes of vaginal odor, what’s normal, and what warrants a trip to your healthcare provider.

 Vaginal odor is a result of different smells produced by the various organisms within the vaginal microbiome.
 All body odor, including vaginal odor, comes from the odors bacteria produce (known as bacterial odorants) mixing with other fluids (like vaginal fluid) or bacteria nearby.
 This includes discharge, microbes present in genital sweat, menstrual blood, and sometimes traces of urine.